Professional & Personal

 Holistic Hand Health (founded 2019)

-Serving clients to optimize recovery and improve overall wellness with integrated nutrition, movement, and mindfulness.
+Serving clients to optimize hand/arm recovery and improve overall wellness with integrated nutrition, movement, and mindfulness.

 I was drawn to become an OT because of the focus on function.
 I appreciate how OTs can use purposeful activities, like getting dressed, playing cards, and building a birdhouse, as therapy for improving strength and coordination as well as mental attention and sequencing.
 I specialized in hand therapy because of how amazing and critical our hands are in daily life, plus I enjoy creating customized orthoses.

 My interest in Nutritional Therapy began after I suffered an episode of food poisoning.
 My digestive system never recovered and over the next year I became very ill.
 I was eventually diagnosed with SIBO (Small Intestine Bacterial Overgrowth).
 After seeing numerous doctors and undergoing multiple treatments, I was desperate to figure out how to heal myself.
 The wealth of knowledge and hands-on assessment experience that I gained through the Nutritional Therapy Practitioner program was life-changing.
-It improved my own health, my practice client’s health, and inspired me to create ways to integrate nutritional therapy into the traditional health care that I provide to patients.
+It inspired me to create ways to integrate nutritional therapy into the traditional health care that I provide to patients/clients.

 I have practiced yoga and meditation for 20+ years.
 I endeavor to weave these practices into my work, not only because I have experienced profound personal enrichment, but because modern research is proving they provide a myriad of health benefits on all levels of being: physical, mental, emotional and spiritual.
 I like to begin and end client sessions with a couple minutes of mindfulness and centering.
 Some clients have shared that this is their favorite part!